mixedrealityiot/OBD-II_MQTT_HoloLens/README.md

 ## HoloLens

-### Getting Started

 ### Prerequisites

+- Unity 2019.4.X (This project used 2019.4.1f1)
 - Visual Studio 2019
-- Unity 2019.4.X (This project used 2019.4.1f1)
 - Windows SDK 18362+
 - Universal Windows Build Support for Unity

 ### How to Deploy

 After cloning or downloading the repository, open the “HoloLens” project folder in Unity.
+More information on how to deploy to HoloLens can be found here https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/BuildAndDeploy.html

 Ensure that the target platform is Universal Windows Platform: